nqminds/SBOM-GAP/packages/docusaurus/docs/working-docs/cli/50-contributing/50-contributing.md

 * Push the changes to your fork: `git push origin your-feature-branch`.
 * Go to the original repository on GitHub, and you'll see a prompt to submit a [pull request](https://github.com/nqminds/SBOM-GAP/pulls) from your new branch.

-Please note, all pull requests should be made against the **develop branch**.
+Please note, all pull requests should be made against the **main branch**.
 Ensure that your code adheres to the existing coding standards and include any relevant tests.
 Pull requests require a review before merging.